 Review of the Attitudes Concept in Science

-In the previous part the literature on consumer behaviour has been reviewed to understand the process that a consumer goes through in a purchase.
-Because in the study the football fan is considered a consumer, in the next part the attitude element is to be reviewed, including different definitions, models and usages of attitudes in the literature.
-Finally, a review of specific attitudes construct of football fans is to be presented.
+In the previous part the literature on consumer behaviour was reviewed to understand the process that a consumer goes through in a purchase.
+Because in this study the football fan is considered a consumer, in the next part the attitude element is to be reviewed, including different definitions, models and usages of attitudes in the literature.
+Finally, a review of specific attitudes constructs of football fans is to be presented.

-In the classic sociology book “The Polish Peasant in Europe and America” by Znaniecki & Thomas (1958), one of the first researches involving attitudes was presented.
-In this study the researchers studied Polish immigrants to the United States to explore the relation between individuals and society, as key to social change.
-They do this by checking the transformation of Polish peasant-immigrants in America.
-They study the history and structure of Polish countryside and recent changes to the Polish countryside.
+In the classic sociology book ‘The Polish Peasant in Europe and America’ by Znaniecki & Thomas (1958), one of the first studies involving attitudes was presented.
+In this study the researchers studied Polish immigrants to the United States to explore the relation between individuals and society as a key to social change.
+They did this by checking the transformation of Polish peasant-immigrants in America.
+They studied the history and structure of the Polish countryside and recent changes to the Polish countryside.
 They argue that the Polish community was shaped less by US government policies, and more by its own culture and social ties.
-Through all the book they deal with the attitude factor as part as the study alongside the research of social values.
-For example they dedicate a part on religious and magical attitudes.
+Throughout the book they deal with the attitude factor as part as the study alongside the research of social values.
+For example they dedicate a part to religious and magical attitudes.
 The introduction of new and desirable attitudes and values without recourse to the way of revolution in the field (Znaniecki and Thomas, 1958).
-Later on over the years the term attitude was defined in different articles but all definitions are similar.
-Already in 1981, authors of the paper dealing with attitude persuasion and change defined attitude as "a general and enduring positive or negative feeling about some person, object, or issue" (Petty & Cacioppo, 1981, 7).
-Zanna and Rampel examined attitude and defined it as "the categorization of a stimulus object along an evaluative dimension" (Zanna & Rempel, 1988, 319).
-Later on it was defined as a "psychological tendency that is expressed by evaluating a particular entity with some degree of favour or disfavour" (Eagly & Chaiken, 1993, 1) or "an association in memory between a given object and a given summary evaluation of the object" (Fazio, 1995, 247).
-For the purpose of this research attitude is an evaluative psychological tendency about a person, object or issue that has a direction, positive or negative, and has levels of strength.
-The strength sets the stability, ability to withstand attack, capacity to influence how we process information, and ability to guide behaviour of the attitude (Petty and Krosnick, 1995).
+Later on over the years the term ‘attitude’ was defined in different articles, but all definitions are similar.
+Already in 1981, authors of the paper dealing with attitude persuasion and change defined attitude as ‘a general and enduring positive or negative feeling about some person, object, or issue’ (Petty & Cacioppo, 1981, 7).
+Zanna and Rampel examined attitude and defined it as ‘the categorization of a stimulus object along an evaluative dimension’ (Zanna & Rempel, 1988, 319).
+Later on it was defined as a ‘psychological tendency that is expressed by evaluating a particular entity with some degree of favour or disfavour’ (Eagly & Chaiken, 1993, 1) or ‘an association in memory between a given object and a given summary evaluation of the object’ (Fazio, 1995, 247).
+For the purpose of this study attitude is an evaluative psychological tendency about a person, object or issue that has a direction, positive or negative, and has levels of strength.
+The strength sets the stability, ability to withstand attack, capacity to influence how we process information, and ability to guide behaviour according to the attitude (Petty and Krosnick, 1995).

-The attitude is formed by content, structure and function, "content can include cognitive, affective, and behavioural information about an object; structure refers to how this information is organized along dimensions within attitudes; and function encompasses diverse psychological needs served by attitudes (e.g., self-esteem, utility enhancement)" (Maio & Haddock, 2014, 13).
-This is presented in Maio & Haddock (2014) book with the metaphor of the “three witches” meaning that this three "operate more effectively together than in isolation, in the same way that three witches in folklore make a better brew together than separately" (Maio & Haddock, 2014, 13).
-In this thesis the focus will be on attitudinal content, more specific on cognitive, affective and behavioural factors.
+The attitude is formed by content, structure and function; ‘content can include cognitive, affective, and behavioural information about an object; structure refers to how this information is organized along dimensions within attitudes; and function encompasses diverse psychological needs served by attitudes (e.g., self-esteem, utility enhancement)’ (Maio & Haddock, 2014, 13).
+This is presented in Maio's & Haddock's (2014) book using the metaphor of the ‘three witches’, meaning that these three ‘operate more effectively together than in isolation, in the same way that three witches in folklore make a better brew together than separately’ (Maio & Haddock, 2014, 13).
+In this thesis the focus will be on attitudinal content – more specifically, on the cognitive, affective and behavioural factors.